 - Applicable state law

 - Responsibilities to the company after employment is severed

-We bring a unique perspective to Executive Employment Contracts based upon our experience in representing employees in disputes with their employers.
-Many times executives are referred to our firm by attorneys who work at large law firms who have represented employers whom our clients have litigated against in the past.
+Abramson Employment Law brings a unique perspective to Executive Employment Contracts based upon our experience in representing employees in disputes with their employers, in federal and states courts including the Eastern District of Pennsylvania and surrounding counties.
+Many times, executives are referred to our firm by attorneys who work at large law firms who have represented employers whom our clients have litigated against in the past.
 These attorneys often have conflicts of interest in representing executives and we feel a great sense of pride when one of our former litigation adversaries thinks enough of our firm to refer a client.